pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 - The HistoricCredit table describes the credit status of a customer for each month since he/she requested the credit.

 ## Machine Learning

 The proposed Machine Learning model is:
 Unsuppervised - Clustering and the K-means Algorithm

+Code can be find in the machine learning folder

 The features to take into account are: